The Power of Networks: Why Appointees Benefit from Connecting Beyond Their City

 When writing your application, highlight community involvement, relevant skills, or personal experiences that give you a unique perspective.
 Governments are looking not only for technical expertise, but also for thoughtful residents who care about their communities.

-Pay close attention to deadlines — some boards accept applications year-round, while others only open their process once or twice a year.
+Pay close attention to deadlines as some boards may accept applications year-round, while others only open their process once or twice a year.

 After you apply, the process usually looks something like this: